IBM/portieris/helm/portieris/README.md

 ### !!!
 Regenerate Certs !!!
 The install will use the default certs if you do not run the gencerts script. **This means you will deploying with certs that are publically accessible on GitHub.**

+Note that this script requires https://github.com/mikefarah/yq to be installed.
+There are competing versions of yq with different syntax, so check that you have the right one.
+If `yq r` is a valid command, you have the right one.
+If `yq -r` is valid, you have a competing version that is incompatible with this script.

 ```
 ./gencerts
 ```